If the defendant is under 12 years of age, the injunction against harassment or order of protection must be filed in the Juvenile Department.

 A plaintiff may request that an Order of Protection be modified at any time during the term of the Order.
 Only a judge can modify an Order of Protection.

 To modify an Order of Protection, you must go to one of the Law Library Resource Center locations to complete the appropriate paperwork.
 You will be required to provide identification to court personnel at the time you complete the paperwork.
 If the defendant has been served with the original Order of Protection but has not requested a hearing, you will be required to appear before a judge and explain why you want to modify the order.
 If a modification is requested after a hearing has been held on the original Order of Protection, a hearing will be set and notice of the hearing must be given to the defendant.

 Please allow at least two hours for the entire process.

-The files included within the Law Library Resource Center's website are copyrighted.
+Disclaimer: The files included within the Law Library Resource Center's website are copyrighted.
 Users have permission to use the files, forms, and information for any lawful purpose.
 The files and forms are not intended to be used to engage in the unauthorized practice of law.
 The Court assumes no responsibility and accepts no liability tor actions taken by the users of these documents, including reliance on their contents.
 All files are under continual revision.
 If you are not using these forms right away, or if you plan to use them repeatedly, we strongly recommend that you check the site regularly to determine whether the files you are using have been updated.